jeremytammik/tbc/a/1880_texture_uv_coord.md

 In fact, I found DisplayUnitType.DUT_FRACTIONAL_INCHES gives the same result; I don't know what's the difference.
 The AssetPropertyDistance class actually has a DisplayUnitType property, which should be used instead of DUT_DECIMAL_INCHES.

-After that, the UV coordiantes can be scaled to the range [0,1] or whatever.
+After that, the UV coordinates can be scaled to the range [0,1] or whatever.

 This approach was preserved by The Building Coder in the note  on [normalising UVs in custom exporter](https://thebuildingcoder.typepad.com/blog/2020/07/revit-20211-update-and-normalising-custom-export-uv.html#3).

-**Question:** Now Jason followed up with a more detailed request that Richard helped resolve:
+**Question:** Jason's follow-up request for more details that Richard helps resolve:

 This is all a bit confusing, because UVs are generally a relative spatial coordinate system.
 "Relative" is the key word as they do not correspond to measurable distances.